WWE News: Jerry Lawler Returning For 2017 ‘Royal Rumble’

 When it comes to WWE announcers, Jerry Lawler had one of the most enjoyable moments in Royal Rumble history.
 Lawler was at the commentator’s table when his name was called as an entrant in the 1997 Royal Rumble.
 Lawler said, “it takes a King” and then went into the ring and was immediately eliminated by Bret “The Hitman” Hart.
 Lawler then returned to the announcer’s table and said, “to know a King.”
 Lawler then made comments about how the wrestlers were lucky he wasn’t in the Royal Rumble, pretending his entrance never happened.

 There is a chance that could happen again this year.
-WrestleZone reported that Jerry Lawler will join the announcers for the 2017 Royal Rumble from San Antonio.
-The announcement was actually made on Talking Smack as Renee Young said that Lawler will join Michael Cole and Corey Graves as the announcers for the big match.
+WrestleZone reported that Jerry Lawler would join the announcers for the 2017 Royal Rumble from San Antonio.
+The announcement was actually made on Talking Smack as Renee Young said that Lawler would join Michael Cole and Corey Graves as the announcers for the big match.

 While that might not be the case, as no new contract has been officially announced, the WWE said at the time that Jerry would only appear for special events like the WWE Hall of Fame ceremony.